espanso/website/docs/matches/forms.md

 ### List Box

-List boxes are equivalent to Choice Boxes, with the only difference being the appearance.
+List Boxes are similar to Choice Boxes.
 To use them, you will need to specify `type: list` rather than `type: choice`.

+From v2.4.0, _multiple_ choices in the form list can be selected by holding `CTRL` or `SHIFT`.
+By default, the selected items in the result will be joined by a comma and a space (`", "`), but this can be overridden in the YAML.

 ```yaml
   - trigger: ":form"